cespinosad/cespinosad.github.io/content/publication/preprint/index.md

 ---
-title: "Firm’s Stress Testing: An Application to the Chilean non-financial corporate sector (in Spanish)"
+title: "Firm’s stress testing: An application to the Chilean non-financial corporate sector (in Spanish)"
 authors:
 - Cristian Espinosa
 - Jorge Fernandez